null

 Tire puncture

-While most tires have specified lifespans, there are other external factors that can significantly shorten their usability.
+While most tires have specified lifespans, other external factors can also significantly shorten their usability.
 Some of them are preventable, as they depend on tire maintenance, but others cannot be helped.

 Road Hazard